 4. Further, and related, to the above requirements, I need to know which of the idler turntables is the best performer once it is optimized.
 My meaning of "best" is the least amount of audible flaws.
 I don't care about someone's idea of "musicality", I want the model that best preserves the signal, for better or worse.

 5. The Thorens TD-124 is out of the running, since I already owned more than one of them, and was never impressed with it.
 I know none of them were optimized, but I'd be dishonest if I told you I could listen to it again without any prejudice.
 Besides, I never liked they way they operated, and even their appearance turned me off.
 (That's superficial, but still defendable while there are other options.)

-Further Thoughts- I have to admit that I still have a degree of scepticism about idler-drives.
+Further Thoughts- I have to admit that I still have a degree of skepticism about idler-drives.
 This unease is based on the history of turntable development and marketing.
 This is my problem: I don't understand why none of the contemporary turntable manufacturers are using this method, if it's truly superior to what they are now using.
 If there's a rational reason for this reluctance, I can't think of it.

 The manufacturers can certainly duplicate, if not improve on, the original technology.
 There are no patent problems by now, or excessive costs, associated with idler drives.
 Audiophiles, who already spend serious money on 1930 to 1960 technology (think horns and SET tube amplifiers), would definitely not be hesitant with new idler drives either, if they perform well.
 I am truly mystified by all of this.
 I don't know what I'm missing.
 Any rational explanation would be welcomed, and posted.